ejikeugba/serp/README.md

 summary(m1)

-## Using SERP with the deviance tuning,for instance,  returns
+## Using SERP with the deviance tuning, for instance,  returns
 ## the model along parameter shrinkage at which the total
 ## residual deviance is minimal and stable parameter estimates
 ## too.